A Month That Loves the Spotlight!

 Yes, You Read That Right!

-Here’s how it worked: Priests would sacrifice goats and dogs (sorry, animal lovers), then cut the goat hides into strips, dip them in blood, and run through the streets, gently whipping women who wanted to be whipped because it was supposed to increase fertility.
+Here’s how it worked: priests would sacrifice goats and dogs (apologies to modern sensibilities), then cut the goat hides into strips and run through the streets striking women who willingly participated in the ritual — because it was believed to promote fertility and ensure healthy childbirth.

 A Wild Valentine’s Day!